sasikumar-sugumar/AWS-Install-Kubernetes-Kops-Shell-Script/README.md

     sudo mv ./kubectl /usr/local/bin/kubectl
     ```
 - [x] createSubDomain.
-    * Create Hosted-Zone in route53 for the SUB-DOMAIN provided and write the output to hosted-zone.json in the current directory, e.g as
+    * Create Hosted-Zone in route53 for the SUB-DOMAIN provided and write the output to hosted-zone.json in the current directory, e.g as below

         ```
         {